non-det-alle/chirpstack-docker/README.md

 ## Development

-Implement your algorithm and other changes in [`configuration/config-server/`](configuration/config-server/).
-For testing, the suggested method is as follows:

-* `docker compose up --attach chirpstack`: Run the whole infrastructure minus the `config-server` and traffic generation (`elora`) and follow `chirpstack` logs
-* `docker compose up elora`: In a second terminal, run the emulated access network
-* `docker compose up config-server`: In a third terminal, run the configuration server

-To stop them simply `Ctrl-C` in the windows.
-If anythong breaks (*let us know!*) run `docker compose --profile full down` to reset everything.
+Implement your algorithm and other changes in [`configuration/config-server/src`](configuration/config-server/src).
+You can find the source for this demo in the file `start.py`.
+The `src` directory is loaded as a shared volume in the container, so changes can be loaded by simply runnning `docker compose up config-server` again.
+Changing language will require you to write your own `Dockerfile` to build the container environment.

 ## More documentation